What is the demand for tourism services in developing countries?

 With a 52% market share, developing countries in Asia are the most popular among European travellers.
 This is mainly due to good air connectivity and affordable ticket prices.
-In addition, popular Asian destinations such as Turkey, Thailand and China already have experience with mass tourism and can offer a large tourism capacity.
+In addition, popular Asian destinations like Turkey, Thailand and China already have experience with (mass) tourism and can offer large tourism capacity.

 Developing countries in Africa come second, with a market share of 22%.
-This is largely because popular North African destinations such as Egypt, Morocco and Tunisia are close to Europe and have good air connectivity.
-However, recent terrorist attacks in the region have a considerable negative effect on its tourism industry.
-The number of visits from Europe to North Africa declined by 14% in 2015.
-Future developments of tourism in this region depend on the stability of the region.
+This is largely because popular North African destinations like Egypt, Morocco and Tunisia are close to Europe and have good air connectivity.
+However, recent geopolitical unrest in the region has a considerable negative effect on its tourism industry.
+The number of visits from Europe to North Africa declined by 28% in 2016.
+Future developments of tourism in this area depend on the stability of the region.

-Turkey is the most popular destination in a developing country
+Turkey is the most popular developing country destination

-Turkey is by far the most visited developing country by European travellers.
+Turkey is by far the most visited developing country from Europe.
 Its location, good air connectivity and cheap all-inclusive tourism offers make it a popular mass tourism destination for sun and beach holidays.

-- Promote new, authentic experiences that you can offer to travellers.
-Differentiate them from the experiences that travellers can find elsewhere, to distinguish yourself from competitors.
+- Promote new, authentic experiences you can offer travellers.
+Differentiate them from the experiences travellers can find elsewhere, to distinguish yourself from competitors.